Confirmed Hantavirus Cases: 10 Cases Across 8 Countries

 - Deaths (PCR-confirmed cause): 1

-- Reporting agencies: RKI (monitoring only)
+- Reporting agencies: RKI (Robert Koch-Institut)

 Switzerland — Multiple